nicohlr/ipychart/docs/docs/user_guide/config.md

 ### Example of a chart with custom layout

-Here is a example of what you can do to with the scales options (not exhaustive):
+Here is a example of what you can do to with the layout padding option (not exhaustive):

 ``` py